 1. Keep your mind closed to learning about yourself

 Be sure not to open your mind to learning about yourself.
-An open, curious mind is an invitation to God to love and guide you.
-An open mind will result in you having a personal experience of God, so in order to stay spiritually disconnected, you need to be sure to stay locked into your closed, programmed, wounded mind - your ego mind.
+An open, curious mind is an invitation to your spiritual guidance to love and guide you.
+An open mind will result in you having a personal experience of the love that is God, so in order to stay spiritually disconnected, you need to be sure to stay locked into your closed, programmed, wounded mind - your ego mind.